Side Trips from Rio Feature

-The history of the state of Rio de Janeiro is as colorful as it is bloody.
+The history of Rio de Janeiro State is as colorful as it is bloody.
 The first Portuguese trading post was established in 1502 in Cabo Frio to facilitate the export of Pau-Brasil (Brazil Wood).
 This led to confrontations with Tamoios Indians and their French allies.

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US